-CE 695 - Capstone Project is often taken concurrent with CE 680 - Counseling Practicum or CE 690 - Internship.
+CE 695 - Capstone Project is often taken in the final year of the student's program of study.
 The focus of this course is to synthesize counseling knowledge, clinical skills, and professional awareness gained throughout the counselor preparation program.
 The Capstone Project has two parts: the Capstone Paper and the Capstone Presentation.
-With the support and guidance of an assigned Capstone faculty advisor, the student prepares a Capstone Paper (a 15-to-35-page paper), addressing a professional issue or problem in which the student has a particular interest.
-All projects must follow writing and reference style guidelines outlined in the most current edition of the Publication Manual of the American Psychological Association.
+With the support and guidance of an assigned Capstone faculty advisor, the student prepares a Capstone Paper (a 15- to-35-page paper), addressing a professional issue or problem in which the student has a particular interest.
+For additional guidance, see the WSU CED Capstone Project Manual.
+Projects must follow writing and reference style guidelines outlined in the most current edition of the Publication Manual of the American Psychological Association.